Strong winds and rough seas: What beachgoers need to know before heading out - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT LAUDERDALE, FLA.
-(WSVN) - With strong winds sweeping across South Florida, beachgoers should be aware of the rough seas, powerful currents, and potentially hazardous conditions before going for a swim.
+(WSVN) - With strong winds sweeping across South Florida, beachgoers should be aware of the rough seas, powerful currents and potentially hazardous conditions before going for a swim Friday.

 Lifeguards on site also echoed the same message, advising that everyone stay out of the water, even the strongest of swimmers.

+“Whenever we get winds like this, rip currents are gonna be working really hard, so their main goal is to keep them out of rip currents,” Fort Lauderdale Ocean Rescue’s Acting Chief Gio Serrano said.

-The choppy conditions caused white caps formed on top of the waters’ surface as waves, measuring six to eight feet, crashed hard onto the shoreline.
-Along Fort Lauderdale Boulevard, the gusty winds caused the palm trees to sway side-to-side.
+The choppy conditions caused white caps to form on top of the water’s surface as waves measuring six to eight feet crashed hard onto the shoreline.
+Along Fort Lauderdale Boulevard, the gusty winds caused the palm trees to sway side to side.

 Nonetheless, Floridians enjoyed the beach as much as they could.